Professor and Canada Research Chair, Department of Geography

-Marit Rosol joined the Department of Geography of the University of Calgary in July 2016 as Canada Research Chair in Global Urban Studies.
-Her current research is interested in how global trends of economic integration, state restructuring and the ongoing economic and ecological crises impact social equality in urban communities.
+Marit Rosol joined the Department of Geography of the University of Calgary in July 2016.
+In her current second CRC term she is coordinating a research program consisting of several research projects in different geographical settings that examine how existing, developing, or desired food systems alternatives are able to comprehensively address sustainability challenges and re-build urban-rural relations.
+The larger context for these questions are global trends of economic integration, state restructuring and the ongoing economic and ecological crises and their impact on social equality and everyday life.
 Besides a focus on the urban food systems and the geographies of alternative food she also works on housing, urban governance, and participation.
-Since July 2020 she is serving as associate editor of Canadian Food Studies/ La Revue canadienne des études sur l’alimentation.
+Since July 2020 she is serving as one of the three Editors-in-Chief of Canadian Food Studies/ La Revue canadienne des études sur l’alimentation.

 Ricardo Barbosa, Jr.